cpp-soc/documentation/source/Splunk_Lab.md

 ## Note 9/7/25: This Splunk Lab is in the process of being updated!
 Some of the processes mentioned are no longer relevant/applicable.
 Please take the time to reach out to either SOC Student Directors in person or on Discord to get updated steps!

 ## Overview
 In this lab we will teach you how to setup your own Splunk server.
-You will also learn how you can forward logs from different endpoint devices to your Splunk logs, aka ingesting logs.
-After you get comfortable ingesting logs we will also be generating our own log sources and learning how we can ingest those logs too.
+You will also learn how you can forward logs from different endpoints to your Splunk logs, aka ingesting logs.
+After ingesting logs, we will also be generating our own log sources and learning how we can ingest those logs too.

 ### Technologies you will use
-- Splunk Enterprise
+- Splunk
 - Splunk Universal Forwarder
 - Linux - Debian
 - Windows
 - Sysmon

-As more and more people complete the beginner lab we will start working on a more advanced lab for people interested in learning more about Splunk.
+As more people complete the beginner lab, we will start working on a more advanced lab for people interested in learning more about Splunk.

 ## Lab Structure
 1. We give you a task.
 We want you to figure out as much as you can by yourself so the instructions will be very minimal.
-2. If you get stuck on a task feel free to take a look at the hints section.
+2. If you get stuck on a task, feel free to take a look at the hints section.
 3. Don't be discouraged as we also share the answers.

 ## Setup

 You have 2 options for this lab.
 To follow along this lab you can either use the SDC cloud or use your local machine to build the lab.
-I recommend the SDC cloud as it is simpler than trying to install your own virtual machine on your own computer.
+I recommend the SDC cloud as it is simpler than trying to install your own virtual machines on your own computer.

 ### Cloud instance

-1. First you will need to download and install [Pritunl](https://client.pritunl.com/#install)
+1. First, download and install [GlobalProtect](https://foundation.cpp.edu/content/f/d/IT/Public-Installing%20Agent%20for%20VPN%20Connection.pdf)

 2. Next contact the Student Data Center to get VPN credentials